recorder-6-team/django-web-prototype/README.md

 ## Installation on the Windows Subsystem for Linux with Ubuntu

+### Prerequisites

+* Windows 10 or 11 is required for the Windows Subsystem for Linux feature.
+* The installation assumes that you have an installation of Recorder 6 available either on the machine you are installing onto, or on the network where the database connection has been tested from this machine.

+**Please create a copy of your Recorder 6 database in order to test this prototype.**

+### Steps

 Windows 10 and later have a feature called Windows Subsystem for Linux (WSL) which allows the Linux operating system environment to run as an application inside Windows.
 We can run the Recorder 6 web application on WSL which avoids the need to install some large components required to run certain